Merkoba/Effer/README.md

 All notes can be shown at once.

+Input page number to go to a specific page.

+Sreensaver mode to temporarily hide notes from curious eyes.

 Arguments allow the program to just output note terminal (with the correct password).
 This allows piping output to other programs like grep.